TimoRJensen/RvRTools/README.md

 # RvRTools

-.What is RvR?
+*What is RvR?
-.Idea / Approach for RvR Tools
+*Idea / Approach for RvR Tools
+*Tools
+.*Range Randomizer
+.*MDF Calculator